 Jane loves the sofa in her studio which she found for a great price!

-Another European sewing shed that is quite tiny.
-This delightful 6x8 sewing shed by Kayleigh Stringer is a crafters paradise.
+Another European sewing shed is quite tiny.
+This delightful 6×8 sewing shed by Kayleigh Stringer is a crafters paradise.
 It is fully insulated with electricity installed.

 After the sewing shed was installed, the first step was to install a workbench.
-From that workbench Kayleigh went on to create the soft furnishing for the sewing studio…by hand!
+From that workbench, Kayleigh went on to create the soft furnishing for the sewing studio…by hand!
 She now finds great pleasure in her new passion for hobby dressmaking.
-The space even includes a mannequin “to try out the lovely goodies” she is making.
+Space even includes a mannequin “to try out the lovely goodies” she is making.

 Kayleigh says it could not have been finished without the help of family and friends.
 She now spends four days a week at her job and one day in her own “Sew Delightful” outdoor sewing shed.

 There we go!
 Eleven amazing backyard buildings that serve as sewing studios.
 Now it’s your turn!
 Which building will you choose as a backyard sewing studio?